See Comet A3 Tonight: Here's How | Weather.com

 Now is your once-in-a-lifetime chance to view one spectacular comet soaring across the night sky.

-Comet Tsuchinshan-Atlas, also known as comet A3, is visible across the U.S. tonight through Oct.
+Comet Tsuchinshan-Atlas, also known as comet A3, is potentially visible across the U.S. through Oct.
 24. But it will dim as the month goes on and it moves farther away from the sun and higher in the sky.

 Your chances for a good view depend, of course, on the weather.